Trolls, Lies, and AI

 • Distraction & Whataboutism: Does it avoid addressing an issue by pointing to something else instead?

-💡 Quick Guide: How to Fight Back Against Misinformation
+💡 How to Fight Back Against Misinformation

 • Think Before Sharing: If a post shocks you, take a breath and verify before reacting.